Forests of the United States: Current coverage

 Eastern forests cover about 384 e6acre and are predominantly broadleaf (74%), with the exception of extensive coniferous forests and plantations in the southern coastal region.
 These are largely in private ownership (83%).
 By contrast, about 363 e6acre of western forests are predominantly coniferous (78%) and in public ownership (57%).
 Nearly ten million private individuals own about 422 e6acre of forest and other wooded land.
 Most public forest land is held by four Federal agencies (United States Forest Service, Bureau of Land Management, National Park Service, Fish and Wildlife Service) as well as numerous state, county, and municipal government organizations.

 Major uses of forests include timber production, recreation, hunting, fishing, watershed and fisheries protection, wildlife habitat and biodiversity protection, and gathering nontimber products such as berries, mushrooms, and medicinal plants.

 There are boreal forests in Alaska.
 Forests in Hawaii and the U.S. territories are tropical.

 The most heavily forested regions of the U.S. are Maine, New Hampshire, American Samoa, the Northern Mariana Islands and West Virginia; the least heavily forested regions are North Dakota, Nebraska, and South Dakota.

 The U.S. had a 2018 Forest Landscape Integrity Index mean score of 6.65/10, ranking it 67th globally out of 172 countries.

 Environmental issues

 Invasive species

+Invasive species are a significant threat to forests in the United States, harming native ecosystems, reducing biodiversity, and causing tree mortality across millions of acres.
+Many non-native insects, pathogens, and plants have become established in U.S. forests in the absence of natural predators or host resistance, allowing them to spread rapidly and damage native species.
+Insects such as the emerald ash borer have caused widespread mortality in ash, hemlock, and hardwood forests, while pathogens like sudden oak death and white pine blister rust have further disrupted forest health.

 Projects have been undertaken to remove invasive species from forests in the U.S.; for example, in the U.S. Minor Outlying Islands, rats were successfully eradicated in the tropical forest on Palmyra Atoll.